 Government-by-Government Assessments: Belize

-During the review period, the government made its enacted budget, end-of-year report, and information on debt obligations widely accessible to the public, including online.
+During the review period, the government made its enacted budget, end-of-year report, and information on debt obligations publicly available, including online.
+Budget information was generally reliable.
 However, it did not publish an executive budget proposal within a reasonable period.
-Information on debt obligations were widely and easily accessible to the public, including online.
-Publicly available budget documents provided a substantially complete picture of the government’s planned expenditures and revenue streams, including natural resource revenues.
-Budget information was generally reliable.
+Publicly available budget documents provided a substantially complete picture of the government’s planned expenditures and revenue, including natural resource revenues.
+The government reviewed its budget throughout fiscal year.
+Actual revenues and expenditures reasonably corresponded to those in the enacted budget.
+Budget documents were comparable year-to-year and prepared according to internationally accepted principles.
+The government broke down expenditures to support executive offices.
+The military and intelligence budgets were subject to civilian public oversight.
 While the supreme audit institution met international standards of independence, it did not publish audit reports within a reasonable period.

 Belize’s fiscal transparency would be improved by:

-- Publishing its executive budget proposal within a reasonable period; and
+- Making its executive budget proposal publicly available within a reasonable period; and

 - Ensuring the supreme audit institution audits the government’s executed budget and makes audit reports publicly available within a reasonable period.